itsejmendoza/HoopReserve/README.md

 - **Polymorphism**
     - Polymorphism allows objects to redefine inherited behaviors.
     - The `__str__` method is overridden in both the `User` and `Reservation` classes to provide meaningful string representations of objects.
-This ensures that printed objects display human-readable information tailored to their respective class.
+This ensures that printed objects display human-readable information fit for their respective class.

 - **Abstraction**
     - Abstraction hides complex logic while exposing only the necessary interfaces for interaction.